slok/goresilience/Readme.md

     "github.com/slok/goresilience/retry"
 )

-// Create our execution chain. cmd = retry.New(retry.Config{}, nil)
+// Create our execution chain (nil marks the end of the chain). cmd = retry.New(retry.Config{}, nil)

 // Execute.